I recall having varying success growing crystals as a child, and it's a project I've been meaning to do with my kids for quite some time now.

 We heated up 1 litre of water until it was very hot but not boiling and stirred in the borax a tablespoon at a time until no more would dissolve (in our case it was 10 spoons).
 We then simply poured into our jar and popped in our star.
 This photo shows our crystals after about 2 hours.

 The star on the right was left overnight, whereas the one of the left was only in the solution for 3 or 4 hours.
 The crystals are fairly robust, over time they can become less sparkly, and it is suggested that you paint them with a clear nail polish to prevent this happening.
 I believe that by adding food colouring to your solution you can grow crystals of different colours, although we haven't tried this yet.
-The kids are absolutely delighted with their crystals, and can't wait to take them in for show and tell at school!
+The kids absolutely loved growing crystals, and can't wait to take them in for show and tell at school!